kadelo/BI-Google-Fiber/README.md

-# BI-Google-Fiber
+# Google Fiber BI Case Study

-This case study showcases the application of business intelligence (BI) principles in a simulated workplace scenario for Google Fiber.
+This repository showcases the application of Business Intelligence (BI) principles in a simulated workplace scenario for Google Fiber.
 The project focuses on improving customer satisfaction by analyzing and visualizing trends in customer support interactions.

+# Project Objective

-As part of the interview process for a BI Analyst role at Google Fiber, the objective was to design an accessible, insightful dashboard that helps stakeholders:
+As part of a BI Analyst role simulation, the goal was to design an accessible, insightful dashboard to help stakeholders:

-Analyze repeat customer calls after initial inquiries.
+- Analyze repeat customer calls after initial inquiries.
-Identify problem types generating the most repeat calls.
+- Identify problem types generating the most repeat calls.
-Explore regional trends in repeat calls across three market cities.
+- Explore regional trends in repeat calls across three market cities.

+# Key Deliverables

-Using anonymized and fictionalized data, the deliverables include:
+Using anonymized and fictionalized data, the project produced:

-Repeat Call Analysis: Tables and charts visualizing repeat calls by their initial contact date.
+- Repeat Call Analysis: Visualizations of repeat calls by their initial contact date.
-Problem Type Insights: Data on issues causing repeat interactions.
+- Problem Type Insights: Data on issues causing repeat interactions.
-Market Comparison: Trends by week, month, and quarter for three service areas.
+- Market Comparison: Trends by week, month, and quarter for three service areas.
-The goal of this project was to reduce call volume by enhancing customer satisfaction and operational efficiency, demonstrating core BI skills such as data capture, analysis, and monitoring.

-This repository contains:
+The dashboard aligns with stakeholder requirements and was designed to support data-driven decisions for reducing call volume and enhancing operational efficiency.
+While accessibility was a key focus (e.g., large text and text-to-speech alternatives), some features could not be fully implemented due to Tableau's tool limitations.

+# Explore the Dashboard

+Check out the interactive Tableau Public dashboard here:
+# Google Fiber BI Dashboard
+Explore the interactive dashboard here: [Google Fiber Dashboard](https://public.tableau.com/app/profile/delasi.afenu/viz/workbook_17344254692930/Dashboard2?publish=yes)

+# Repository Contents

+This repository contains all the project documentation to help you understand the requirements, processes, and final deliverables:

-Stakeholder Requirements Document
+- Stakeholder Requirements Document
-Project Requirements Document
+- Requirements Document
-Planning Document
+- Planning Document
-Dashboard visualizations
+- Dashboard Visualizations

-Designed with accessibility in mind, the dashboard includes large text and text-to-speech alternatives, enabling stakeholders to explore actionable insights for optimizing customer service operations.
+# How to Navigate the Project

+To fully understand the project scope and deliverables, start by reviewing the Stakeholder and Project Requirements Documents.
+These outline the objectives, metrics, and constraints that guided the dashboard design and development process.